-It is no accident that we have chosen Santa Teresa for our Costa Rica retreat location.
+It is no accident that we have chosen Santa Teresa, Costa Rica for our surf retreat location.
 Santa Teresa epitomizes the best that Costa Rican beach life offers: friendly people, warm ocean waters, natural beauty of a jungle environment, seclusion from the ‘rest of the world’, great restaurants and plentiful options for relaxation and exercise.

-The small beach village of Santa Teresa is located on the southern Nicoya Peninsula along the Pacific Coast of Costa Rica (‘rich coast’) in the north of the Puntarenas province about 70 miles west of San José.
+Santa Teresa is a small beach village located on the southern Nicoya Peninsula along the Pacific Coast of Costa Rica (‘rich coast’).
+It is in the Puntarenas province, about 70 miles west of San José.
 The central part of Santa Teresa extends along two miles of road that travel from the intersection of ‘El Cruce’ on Playa Carmen until “La Lora” on Playa Santa Teresa.

-The beach is well known for having some of the best surfing in the entire country.
+Some of the best surfing in the world can be found in Santa Teresa’s waves.
 Beyond the obvious water sports of surfing and stand up paddling, you can enjoy yoga, horseback riding, hiking, zip-line tours, a deep-sea fishing excursion, ATV tours or just a leisurely afternoon on the beach.
 The jungle comes right up to the shore around Santa Teresa and when you walk or drive north or south you can explore miles of untouched coastline.
 When the sun goes down there are great restaurants and a bit of nightlife.
 There is a dance hall at “La Lora”and open-air beach lounges where DJs spin music and offer reggae music nights.

 Visit to Cabo Blanco Nature Reserve